Neale-Wade Academy: Neale-Wade

 The existing College site was established in the 1964 for the Grammar School.
 Around this time, the tripartite system was being phased out and many grammar or selective state schools were being merged with secondary modern schools.
 March Grammar and March High merged in 1969 to form Neale-Wade School.
 In 1983, after a great deal of debate and considerable building, the Neale-Wade merged with Hereward School to form a new comprehensive on the Neale-Wade site.
 It was agreed to keep the Neale-Wade name while designating the School a "Community College".

-After the March 2012 inspection, the college was placed into special measures by Ofsted but has since made progress under new principal Jason Wing, for which he was commended by inspectors in a follow-up report.
+After the March 2012 inspection, the college was placed into special measures by Ofsted but made progress under new principal Jason Wing, for which he was commended by inspectors in a follow-up report.

 In early November 2012, the school held meetings with parents and the community to discuss the possibility of converting into an academy.
-The College became Neale-Wade Academy, an Active Learning Trust school on 1 April 2013.
+The college became Neale-Wade Academy, an Active Learning Trust school on 1 April 2013.

 Description

 This is an academy with sixth-form.
 It operates a two-week timetable which runs for 50 hours.
 Students are taught in mixed ability groups for all subjects except English and Maths in Year 7 and English, Maths and Science in Year 8.

-There is a two year Key Stage 3 where students follow the National Curriculum, and a three year Key Stage 4 where students study four Level 2 qualifications.
+There is a two-year Key Stage 3 where students follow the National Curriculum, and a three-year Key Stage 4 where students study four Level 2 qualifications.
 All students take a sport based qualification during PE.
 The separate sciences are also available for the more able students, double language French, Spanish is possible.

 In the sixth form students are offered a combination of Level 3 Academic, Applied General and Tech Level Qualifications over the two years.
 There is an enrichment programme which includes both qualifications and non-qualification activities.
 GCSE Mathematics and GCSE English are available for those students who do not hold a Grade 4 or above.
 All Year 12 students follow a planned careers education programme which includes a work placement.
 The programme consists of a minimum of three A levels or Applied General or Tech Level qualifications of 10 hours per fortnight teaching time plus one hour timetabled independent learning each.
 These are chosen the from four option blocks.